What is The Keto Diet and Is It Effective?

 What is Ketosis?

 The basis of the diet is to eat more fat and less carbs.
 The thought behind it is, if you eat fewer carbs, your body will burn through them faster and will have to start breaking down fat in your body for energy, since your body’s preferred fuel source are carbs.
 When this happens, your body goes into ketosis.

 When you deprive your body of carbohydrates (carbs), you’re limiting your body’s glycogen.
 When this happens, your body will need to find another fuel source.
 This transition is a metabolic state called ketosis, where it converts fat into ketones as its new fuel source.
 Ketones are byproducts of the body breaking down fat for energy.
 If you need more information on this diet, then it might useful for you to go to the Ultimate Keto Destination.

 How Do You Follow A Keto Diet?

 For many, the keto diet can be very restrictive.
 Most dieters eat mostly meat, healthy fats and non-starchy vegetables.
-This can include fats like olive oil, coconut oil, and avocados, proteins like beef, poultry, eggs and fish, and non-starchy vegetables like leafy greens and cruciferous vegetables (broccoli, cauliflower).
+This can include fats like olive oil, coconut oil, and avocados, proteins like Sliced Biltong, poultry, eggs and fish, and non-starchy vegetables like leafy greens and cruciferous vegetables (broccoli, cauliflower).
 There are also ketogenic diet shakes available.

 On the keto diet, many eat these foods very sparingly – full-fat dairy (milk, cheese, yogut), medium-starchy vegetables (carrots, beets, potatoes), legumes (beans, lentils), nuts and seeds, and fruits (berries, bananas and melons).